joey101937/JEngine/README.md

 **onPathingLayerCollision(PathingLayer.Type type)**
 This method triggers when the gameobject becomes centered on a different pathing type than before OR when movement is blocked due to an impassable pathing layer (movement multiplier <0.01)

+**onCollide(GameObject2 other, boolean myTick)**
+This method triggers every tick that the gameobject would collide or is currently colliding with another gameobject.
+The boolean param determines if this method was triggered during the current gameobject's tick (ie it ran into something) or if it was triggered by the other gameobject's tick (other ran into this)

 **onAnimationCycle**
 This method runs if the GameObject2 has a sequence as a graphic.
 It triggers upon the completion of that sequence.